idea4good/GuiLiteSamples/HostMonitor/README.md

 - `chmod 777 *`

 2. Run on Ubuntu:
-- `./sample_native /dev/fb0`   /dev/fb0: The path of framebuffer device file.
+- `sudo ./sample_native /dev/fb0`   /dev/fb0: The path of framebuffer device file.
 - If meet **permission** issue, you should enter pure command mode(not desktop mode), and run it again.

 3. Run inside QT APP(display-xxx is a QT APP for display, skip this if you haven't installed QT):
-- If x64:`./display-x64 | ./sample_native shared-fb`
+- If x64:`sudo ./display-x64 | ./sample_native shared-fb`
-- If raspberry pi:`./display-arm | ./sample_native shared-fb`
+- If raspberry pi:`sudo ./display-arm | ./sample_native shared-fb`
 - The source code of display-xxx here: HostMonitor/BuildLinux/display.src

 4. Run with internet browser: